-The Write Status Register-1 (01h) command also can write Status Register-1&2.
+The Write Status Register-1 (01H) command can also write the Status Register-1&2.
 To complete the Write Status Register-1&2 command, the CS# pin must be driven high after the sixteenth bit of data is clocked in.
-If CS# is driven high after the eighth clock, the Write Status Register-1 (01h) instruction will only program the Status Register-1, and the Status Register-2 will not be affected.
+If CS# is driven high after the eighth clock, the Write Status Register-1 (01H) instruction will only program the Status Register-1, and the Status Register-2 will not be affected.